Cyclic hyperbolicity in CAT(0) cube complexes: Cyclically hyperbolic cubulable groups

 \begin{definition} Let $X$ be a CAT(0) cube complex.
 A \emph{direction} $(D_i)_{i \geq 1}$ is a decreasing sequence $D_1 \supsetneq D_2 \supsetneq \cdots$ of halfspaces.
 It is a \emph{direction to $Y$} if $Y \subset D_i$ for every $i \geq 1$. \end{definition}

 Observe that a direction to a given component may not exist.
 This happens for instance in infinite cubes, since they do not even contain decreasing sequences of halfspaces.
-Nevertheless, as an immediate consequence of \cite[Proposition~2.9]{MR4283595}:
+Nevertheless, as an immediate consequence of the proof of Lemma~\ref{lem:RollerDim} (or of \cite[Proposition~2.9]{MR4283595}):

 \begin{fact} Let $X$ be a finite-dimensional CAT(0) cube complex and $Y \subset \mathfrak{R}X$ a component.
 There exists a direction to $Y$. \end{fact}

 In the sequel, given two components $Y,Z \subset \mathfrak{R}X$ in the Roller boundary of a CAT(0) cube complex $X$, we write $Y \prec Z$ if every direction to $Y$ is also a direction to $Z$.